The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 4. Month 7-9: Delayed crawling → cross-lateral brain development impaired

-5. Month 10-12: Late walking → permanent motor planning deficits
+5. Month 10-12: Late walking → motor planning gaps that are much harder to close

 Baby Movement Guide background